oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

     return 0;
   }

-When using iterators to host-allocated data, a temporary SYCL buffer is created, and the data is copied to this buffer.
+In this case a temporary SYCL buffer is created, the data is copied to this buffer, and it is processed according to the algorithm semantucs.
 After processing on a device is complete, the modified data is copied from the temporary buffer back to the host container.

 .. note::
-   For parallel range algorithms, the use of host-allocated ``std::vector`` data with device execution policies is not supported.
+   For parallel range algorithms, the use of ordinary ``std::vector``s with device execution policies is not supported.

-While convenient, using host-allocated data can lead to unintended copying between the host and the device.
-We recommend working with SYCL buffers or USM to reduce data copying.
+While convenient, direct use of an ordinary ``std::vector`` can lead to unintended copying between the host and the device.
+We recommend working with SYCL buffers or with USM to reduce data copying.

 .. note::
    For specialized memory algorithms that begin or end the lifetime of data objects, that is, ``uninitialized_*`` and ``destroy*`` families of functions, the data to initialize or destroy should be accessible on the device without extra copying.
-Therefore for these algorithms host-allocated data storage may not be used with device execution policies.
+Therefore these algorithms may not use data storage on the host with device execution policies.

 You can also use ``std::vector`` with a ``sycl::usm_allocator``, as shown in the following example.
 Make sure that the allocator and the execution policy use the same SYCL queue: